-Administered by Anthem Pharmacy, delivered by IngenioRx
+Administered by Anthem Pharmacy, delivered by CarelonRx

-- 1) The drugs must: - by federal or state law, require a prescription order to be dispensed; - be approved for general use by the U. S. Food and Drug Administration (FDA); - be prescribed by a Provider licensed to do so; - be furnished and billed by a pharmacy for Outpatient use; and - be Medically Necessary. - 2) Outpatient Prescription Drugs received through a retail pharmacy or IngenioRx Home Delivery or IngenioRx Specialty Pharmacy Service - 3) Outpatient Prescription Drugs and devices approved by the FDA, including contraceptives and certain prescription smoking cessation drugs.
-Contact IngenioRx Pharmacy customer service at 833-267-3108 for detailed coverage information. - 4) The following items for the treatment of diabetes: - blood glucose meters; - · blood glucose test strips; - hypodermic needles and syringes; - · insulin; and - lancets.
+- 1) The drugs must:

+- by federal or state law, require a prescription order to be dispensed;

+- be approved for general use by the U. S. Food and Drug Administration (FDA);

+- be prescribed by a Provider licensed to do so;

+- be furnished and billed by a pharmacy for Outpatient use; and

+- be Medically Necessary.

+- 2) Outpatient Prescription Drugs received through a retail pharmacy or CarelonRx Home Delivery or CarelonRx Specialty Pharmacy Service.

+- 3) Outpatient Prescription Drugs and devices approved by the FDA, including contraceptives and certain prescription smoking cessation drugs.
+Contact CarelonRx Pharmacy customer service at 833-267-3108 for detailed coverage information.

+- 4) The following items for the treatment of diabetes:

+- blood glucose meters;

+- continuous glucose monitors (CGMs);

+- blood glucose test strips;

+- hypodermic needles and syringes;

+- insulin; and

+- lancets.

-IngenioRx Home Delivery Pharmacy Service
+CarelonRx Home Delivery Pharmacy Service

-You may also purchase covered Maintenance Medications through the mail from IngenioRx Home Delivery Pharmacy network, and your prescription will be delivered directly to your home.
+You may also purchase covered Maintenance Medications through the mail from CarelonRx Home Delivery Pharmacy network, and your prescription will be delivered directly to your home.
 To receive your prescription by mail, follow these steps: